 This is a great way to be frugal without being cheap.
 There are so many options today to cut cable and save money.
 We canceled DirecTV close to two years ago and save roughly $90 per month, yet still watch most of what we did in our DirecTV years.

-There are many options to choose from including Sling TV, DirecTV Now, Youtube TV, Amazon Fire TV and more.
+There are many options to choose from including Sling TV, Hulu with Live TV, and more.
 It simply doesn’t make sense to throw money out the window.
 The fun part is deciding what to do with all that extra money.
 We throw it into our vacation fund, so we have more money to travel.

 Pay for Quality Products